Northern Yuan: Retreat to Mongolian Steppe (1368–1388)

 Toghon Temür (r.
 1333–1370), the last ruler of the Yuan, fled north to Shangdu (located in present-day Inner Mongolia) from Dadu upon the approach of Ming forces.
 He tried to regain Dadu but failed and died in Yingchang (located in present-day Inner Mongolia) two years later (1370).
 Yingchang was seized by the Ming shortly after his death.

-The Mongols retreated to Karakorum after the fall of Yingchang in 1370, where they maintained the official dynastic title "Great Yuan", known retroactively as the "Northern Yuan".
-The Ming army pursued the Yuan remnants into the Mongolian steppe in 1372, but were defeated by Biligtü Khan Ayushiridara (r.
+The Mongols retreated to Karakorum in the Mongol heartland after the fall of Yingchang in 1370, where they maintained the official dynastic title "Great Yuan", known retroactively as the "Northern Yuan".
+The Ming army pursued the Yuan remnants into the Mongolian steppe in 1372 but was defeated by Biligtü Khan Ayushiridara (r.
 1370–1378) and his general Köke Temür (d.
 1375).
-In 1375, Naghachu, a Mongol official of Biligtu Khan in Liaoyang province invaded Liaodong with aims of restoring Mongol power in China proper.
+In 1375, Naghachu, a Mongol official of Biligtu Khan in Liaoyang province invaded Liaodong with the aim of restoring Mongol power in China proper.
 Although he continued to hold southern Manchuria, Naghachu eventually surrendered to the Ming dynasty in 1387–88.
 The Yuan loyalists under the Kublaid prince Basalawarmi (the Prince of Liang) in Yunnan and Guizhou were also defeated and killed by the Ming earlier in 1381–82.

 In 1380, the Ming invaded Northern Yuan and sacked Karakorum, although they were eventually forced to withdraw.
 Around 70,000 Mongol captives were taken.
 In 1387, the Ming defeated the Uriankhai Mongols, and in the following year they achieved decisive victory around the Buir Lake against Uskhal Khan Tögüs Temür.
-The defeat of Uskhal Khan effectively shattered Yuan power in the steppes and allowed the Western Oirat Mongols to rise and become kingmaker of the Northern Yuan realm.
+The defeat of Uskhal Khan effectively shattered Yuan power in the steppes and allowed the Western Oirat Mongols to rise and become the kingmakers of the Northern Yuan realm.

-The Genghisid (Major descendants of Kublai）rulers of the Northern Yuan also buttressed their claim on China, and held tenaciously to the title of Emperor (or Great Khan) of the Great Yuan (Dai Yuwan Khaan, or 大元可汗) to resist the Ming who had by this time become the real ruler in China proper.
+The Genghisid (Major descendants of Kublai) rulers of the Northern Yuan also buttressed their claim on China,The Cambridge History of China, Vol 7, p.
+193, 1988 and held tenaciously to the title of Emperor (or Great Khan) of the Great Yuan (Dai Yuwan Khaan, or 大元可汗) to resist the Ming, who had by this time become the true rulers of China proper.
 According to the traditional Chinese political orthodoxy, there could be only one legitimate dynasty whose rulers were blessed by Heaven to rule as Emperor of China (see Mandate of Heaven), so the Ming also denied the Yuan remnants' legitimacy as emperors of China, although the Ming did consider the previous Yuan which it had succeeded to be a legitimate dynasty.